Top of page

 Remember that you must meet with your Program Advisor prior to submitting your appeal.
 To make an appointment with your Program Advisor go to:

-MyPima > Students > Academics > Go to Pima Connect > My Success Network and find the contact information for your Program Advisor.
+MyPima > Students > Academics > Go to Pima Connect > My Success Network and find the contact information for your Program Advisor or use this link.

 You will be notified of the results of your appeal through your PCC email account and/or by text message.
 The decision is final and may not be appealed to any higher authority including the college's Chancellor or the Department of Education.